 To help us respond quickly, we would really appreciate as much detail as possible.
 If you have any evidence such as photographs, this would also be really helpful.

 We will try to remove fly-tipping as quickly as possible.
-However, it must be noted that the Council will not remove fly-tipping from a privately owned property.
+However, it must be noted that the Council will not remove fly-tipping from privately owned property.
 In these cases, we will request that the landowner removes the fly-tipped items.

-Please note, fly-tipping that has been found in water is managed by The Scottish Environment Protection Agency (SEPA).
+Fly-tipping that has been found in water is managed by The Scottish Environment Protection Agency (SEPA).
 If it is on a motorway or trunk road, it is the responsibility of Transport Scotland who maintains and monitor the trunk road network across Scotland

 Fly-tipping is a crime.
 If you see someone fly-tipping please report the details to Police Scotland via 101.